Sanofi-Public/PMCB-CellBridge/README.md

 back to the specific run and set of parameters used and minimizing confusion and errors in data management.

-Note: for details about pre-processing step, visit [ToBridge](https://github.com/Sanofi-Public/PMCB-ToBridge) Github page.
+Note: for outputs of the pre-processing step, please visit [ToBridge](https://github.com/Sanofi-Public/PMCB-ToBridge) Github page.

 </details>